-Sh’mot: The Meaning of Exodus’ Hebrew Name
+The Meaning of “Exodus”

-“Now these are the names of the sons of Israel who came to Egypt with Jacob; they came each one with his household:” -Exodus 1:1
+“Now these are the names of the sons of Israel who came to Egypt with Jacob; they came each one with his household…” -Exodus 1:1

 To the ancient Hebrew mind, a name was not just a unique or identifying title of a person, but spoke of someone’s character or destiny.

 What God Teaches Us Through Exodus

-Exodus Meaning, Scripture and a Deliverer
+Exodus Meaning and a Deliverer

 In another instance, Jesus said two words to Phillip — “Follow Me.”
-This impacted Phillip so deeply he tells Nathanael “We have found Him of whom Moses in the Law and also the Prophets wrote — Jesus of Nazareth, the son of Joseph.”
+This impacted Phillip so deeply that he told Nathanael: “We have found Him of whom Moses in the Law and also the Prophets wrote — Jesus of Nazareth, the son of Joseph.”
 (John 1:46)

 Jesus answered and said to him, “Before Philip called you, when you were under the fig tree, I saw you.”
 Nathanael answered Him, “Rabbi, You are the Son of God; You are the King of Israel.” – John 1:47-49